-China's leadership is prioritizing reforms to its administrative licensing system by streamlining, simplifying, and decentralizing aspects of its licensing and approvals processes.
-The US-China Business Council (USCBC) and its members recognize China's recent efforts in this area, and are supportive of China's objective to strengthen its licensing system.
-To assist policymakers in meeting these objectives, USCBC is pleased to offer this report on ways central and local governments can help improve China's approvals process to create a business-friendly environment that advances the local economy and saves valuable government resources.
+China's leadership has prioritized reforms to its administrative licensing system by streamlining, simplifying, and decentralizing aspects of its licensing and approvals processes.
+The US-China Business Council (USCBC) and its members recognize China's recent efforts and are supportive of its objective to strengthen the licensing system.
+To assist policymakers, USCBC is pleased to report on ways central and local governments can help improve China's approval process to create a business-friendly environment that advances the local economy and saves valuable government resources.